-In conjunction with entering into the LNV Credit Facility, DLP IV pledged life insurance policies having an aggregate face value of approximately \$298.3 million as additional collateral and received an advance of approximately \$37.1 million (inclusive of certain fees and expenses incurred in connection with the negotiation and entry into the LNV Credit Facility).
-The LNV Credit Facility has certain financial and nonfinancial covenants, and we were in compliance with these covenants at March 31, 2021, and continue to be as of the date of this filing, except as discussed below.
+In conjunction with entering into the Second LNV Credit Facility, DLP IV pledged life insurance policies having an aggregate face value of approximately \$298.3 million as additional collateral and received an advance of approximately \$37.1 million (inclusive of certain fees and expenses incurred in connection with the negotiation and entry into the Second LNV Credit Facility).
+In conjunction with entering into the Third LNV Credit Facility, DLP V transferred life insurance policies having an aggregate face value of approximately \$440.6 million to DLP IV, which were pledged as additional collateral to the Third LNV Credit Facility, and DLP IV received proceeds of approximately \$51.2 million (net of certain fees and expenses incurred in connection with the negotiation and entry into the Third LNV Credit Facility).
+The Third LNV Credit Facility sets forth interest and other terms and covenants similar those included in the previous LNV Credit Facility.
+As of June 30, 2021, 100.0% of the total face value of the life insurance policies portfolio is pledged to LNV Corporation.